deska02/spud-gun-drone/README.md

 - Flysky FS-i6 radio with FS-ia6b receiver
 - 5000mAh li-poly battery
-- power distribution board (easier to assembly and modify than solder) After hours spent in the air I can honestly say, that all the parts are really reliable aside from flight controller.
+- power distribution board (easier to assembly and modify than solder)

+After hours spent in the air, I can honestly say that all the parts are reliable aside from the flight controller.

+**Please remember to calibrate ESC before flight!**

 ## Spud gun